danzin/image-app/README.md

 - **Transaction Management:**
   - Uses database transactions and the Unit of Work pattern to ensure data integrity with complex operations.

-- **Planned Enhancements:**
-  - **Redis:** Expanding Redis coverage for the app.
-  - **Further frontend polishing:** Backend has been my primary focus so far.
-The frontend UI, performance and E2E coverege will be enhanced in later commits.
-  - **Decoupling:** Planning on decoupling functionality from the monolith into microservices

 ## Architecture & Implementation